NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 1. The type of business driving you do

-If your work involves driving to job sites on other people’s property, such as a cleaner or janitor, you usually face more risk and may likely have higher insurance premiums.
+If your work involves driving to job sites or other locations, you may face more risk which can lead to higher insurance premiums.

-How often you drive and how many miles you drive can also factor into your business vehicle insurance cost.
+How often you drive and how far you drive can also factor into your business vehicle insurance cost.

 2. The number of vehicles you have